matatirosolutions/fm-xml-cf/README.md

 - /node/child[1]/@argument - will return the requested argument from the requested node
 - /node/child[@argument='something'] - will return all child nodes where the requested argument matches the query (wrapped in single quotes).

 Essentially the function will recurse through the requested XPath until it locates the specific data required.
-Note that at this time the XPath selectors are limitied to those described above.
+Note that at this time the XPath selectors are limitied to those described above - if you've got ideas for others to add let us know (pull requests always welcome :-)

 ### XMLValue